adam-mcdaniel/sight/README.md

     # filter image with mask
     def mask(self, mask)

+    # draw text with bottom_corner location
+    # (x and y are percentages of the screen width and height)
+    # color and size are optional
+    def draw_text(self, bottom_corner, text, color=(0, 255, 255), size=1)

-    # draw circle with center location and radius on image
+    # draw circle with center location
+    # (x and y are percentages of the screen width and height)
+    # and radius on image
+    # color and thickness are optional
     def draw_circle(self, center, radius, color=(0, 255, 255), thickness=10)

     # draws circle around the largest blob using a mask
+    # color and thickness are optional
     def draw_target(self, mask, color=None, thickness=None)

     # draws circles around each blob using a mask
+    # color and thickness are optional
     def draw_targets(self, mask, color=None, thickness=None)

     # returns image width